stebas101/stebas101.github.io/_posts/2021-11-25-TTB04 - subplot indicators.md

 When calling that method, *matplotlib* does a few things behind the scenes in order to create charts:

 - First, it creates an object called **figure**: this is the container where all of our charts are stored.
-A *figure* is created automatically and quietly, however, we can create it explicitly and access it when we need to pass some parameters, e.g. with the instruction:
+A *figure* is created automatically and quietly.
+However, we can create it explicitly and access it when we need to pass some parameters, e.g. with the instruction:
 ```fig = plt.figure(figsize=(12,6))```
 - On top of that, *matplotlib* creates an object called **axes** (do not confuse with *axis*): this object corresponds to a single subplot contained within the *figure*.
 Again, this action usually happens behind the scenes.